At Open Access College (OAC), we are committed to delivering high-quality online education for Aboriginal students across South Australia.

 Through the Aboriginal Programs Assistance Scheme (APAS), students can access:

-We actively celebrate and recognise key cultural events, including:
+We actively celebrate and recognise key cultural events (see significant dates below), including:

 Both campuses are keen to hear from and work with Indigenous families to instil Aboriginal perspectives, ideas and culture in our teaching.